BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 ## Usage

-For the web panel, a generale documentation is available under the `\documentation` page.
+For the web panel, a generale documentation is available under the `/documentation` page.
 For the REST API, the `/api` page contains all the required documentation to authenticate and request the API.

 ## Console commands